Bsubs/CITS5501-Software-Testing/README.md

 *Answer the following question: Would measuring logic-based coverage for the gladius system be a good use of the team’s time?
 Why or why not?
 Explain your reasoning.*

+Logic based testing models the internal structure of the boolean conditions in the Gladius system.
+Logic expressions show up in every program whenever a user or the program makes a decision based on a condition.
+In this way, logig based coverage aims to assess the extent to which the different logical conditions and paths within a program or system have been executed.

+The aim would be to ensure that all these paths are covered by the tests, thereby ensuring that the function can handle all possible inputs and scenarios.
+This would include not only expected values and edge cases but also incorrect and unexpected inputs to test the robustness of the command and how it handles errors.

+In order to achieve active clause coverage we need to find values for each clause c in the predicate p, we find values for all the other clauses in p such that c determines p.
+In the context of gladius commands, this means that we need to make sure that for each of our clauses in the command we need to make the validity of the entire predicate hinge on that.
+This can be achieved by passing valid values for each of the other clauses and only changing the clauses we are looking at.

+For example, consider the `shop flight fares ORIGIN DESTINATION TRIP_TYPE [LENGTH_OF_STAY] CABIN_TYPE DEPARTURE_DATE` command.
+If we want ORIGIN to determine the validity of the command, we can use the 2 following commands:

+- `shop flight fares JFK LAX Return 5 P 2023-06-01` Expected output: true
+- `shop flight fares HHG LAX Return 5 P 2023-06-01` Expected output: false

+Destination, trip type, length of stay, cabin type and departure date are correct, leaving the fate of the predicate hinging on the ORIGIN variable.

+Applying logic based testing to the Gladius system is also not very difficult as we have great controllabiility of the variables.
+We are able to directly assign values to each of our variables through the command line and not have to deal with internal variables.